Nomadic travelers Debbie & Michael can teach any millenial valuable lessons

 It probably happens to everyone on Instagram: 5 minutes there and you’re flooded by the most incredible pictures and videos from breathtaking places with people having lots of fun while traveling.
-Then you wonder: why don´t I do the same?
+Then you wonder: why don’t I do the same?
+How to travel non-stop?

-Being a digital nomad is the day-dreaming of every millennial with an adventurous spirit, but opposed to what many may think, you don´t have to be in your 20’s or 30’s to do so.
+Being a digital nomad is the ultimate of every millennial with an adventurous spirit, but opposed to what many may think, you don’t have to be in your 20’s or 30’s to do so.
 In fact, you may perfectly be a senior nomad, just like this couple from Seattle: Michael and Debbie Campbell.

 “In July of 2013 we rented our house [now sold], sold our sailboat and one of our cars, and reduced our stuff until it fit in a small storage unit.
-We waved goodbye to our family and friends and set off to explore the world!”, they explain in their site.
+We waved goodbye to our family and friends and set off to explore the world!”, they say.

-What’s been their home for nearly the last 6 years?
+What’s been their home when traveling for more than 6 years?

 Easy: Airbnb homes spread for Europe, Turkey, Israel, Russia, Mexico, Africa, Cuba, The Middle East, Central Asia, New Zealand, Australia and Asia.
 They have a very useful list of the homes they’ve stayed in over the years.